deep-entertainment/safehouse/design/gdd.md

 #### Evening

-*MARJORIE* goes up to her room to find a noose hanging from the ceiling.
+[[marjorie]] goes up to her room to find a noose hanging from the ceiling.
 She screams, runs away and bumps into *CALVIN* in the hall. *CALVIN* calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
 At the same time, *REBECA* arrives and rushes up behind *CALVIN*.

-*CALVIN* and *REBECA* come back and tell *MARJORIE* that there's no noose and she must have been hallucinating. *CALVIN* manages to calm her down. *REBECA* is strangely quiet and absent minded.
+*CALVIN* and *REBECA* come back and tell [[marjorie]] that there's no noose and she must have been hallucinating. *CALVIN* manages to calm her down. *REBECA* is strangely quiet and absent minded.

 ### Day 2

 #### Morning

-*MARJORIE*, *CALVIN* and *REBECA* eat breakfast. *CALVIN* reads the New York Standard.
-In the dialog, *MARJORIE* tries to gather more information about *IGINO* and La Famiglia.
+[[marjorie]], *CALVIN* and *REBECA* eat breakfast. *CALVIN* reads the New York Standard.
+In the dialog, [[marjorie]] tries to gather more information about *IGINO* and La Famiglia.

-After finishing the breakfast, *MARJORIE* goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the padlock on the drawer in her room.
+After finishing the breakfast, [[marjorie]] goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the padlock on the drawer in her room.

 She opens the lock with it and finds the fake diary of *JACOB* Grimes.
 Downstairs, she finds *REBECA* and talks to her.
 She reveals that *JACOB* Grimes was found dead 18 years ago.
 (It is not yet revealed, that *JACOB* hung himself or that *CALVIN* was assigned to that case)

-As *REBECA* doesn't tell her more, *MARJORIE* wants to investigate.
+As *REBECA* doesn't tell her more, [[marjorie]] wants to investigate.
 She needs her phone for that.

-*REBECA* sits on the couch, *MARJORIE*'s phone sticking out of one of her pockets. *MARJORIE* needs to walk into the kitchen and look through the hatch to get it in the right moment.
+*REBECA* sits on the couch, [[marjorie]]'s phone sticking out of one of her pockets. [[marjorie]] needs to walk into the kitchen and look through the hatch to get it in the right moment.

-*MARJORIE*'s SIM is gone, so she needs wifi.
+[[marjorie]]'s SIM is gone, so she needs wifi.
 There actually is wifi in the house used by the detectives, but it's locked.

-*MARJORIE* traces the wifi signal to a loose board in the upstairs hall.
+[[marjorie]] traces the wifi signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
 She turns the router around to finds a password.
 It isn't the right one, though.
 A paper in the junk in the kitchen shows how to decipher it.

 She logs into the wifi and searches for "*JACOB* Grimes" to find that he had hung himself in her room 18 years ago and that *CALVIN* was assigned to that case.

 #### Afternoon

-*BRIANNA* visits and *MARJORIE* asks her about *JACOB*'s story.
+*BRIANNA* visits and [[marjorie]] asks her about *JACOB*'s story.

 #### Night

-*MARJORIE* wakes up from a sound, sits up in her bed and sees *IGINO* in the doorway, aiming a gun at her.
+[[marjorie]] wakes up from a sound, sits up in her bed and sees *IGINO* in the doorway, aiming a gun at her.
 He shoots and she wakes up and quickly sits up, gasping.
 It's early morning in day 3.

 ### Day 3

 #### Early morning

-*MARJORIE* sits in her bed.
+[[marjorie]] sits in her bed.
 Her room is dark, only the dim light of the windows sheds some light into their side of the room.

-*MARJORIE* gets up to find the light switch, but the lamp can't be turned on since the bulb has blown.
+[[marjorie]] gets up to find the light switch, but the lamp can't be turned on since the bulb has blown.

 She finds the lamp, but it's too high for her.
 She finds a stepladder in one cupboard of the kitchen and uses it to get to the lamp.